Skip to main content

 • Every product has at least one variant

-• If multiple variants are not enabled, the system automatically creates a single default variant
+• If multiple variants are not enabled, Brahmin Solutions automatically creates a single default variant

-• Each variant should have a unique SKU (Variant Code)
+• Each variant should have its own unique SKU (Variant Code)

-While SKU uniqueness is not enforced by the system, it is strongly recommended.
+SKU uniqueness is not enforced by the system, but it is strongly recommended to avoid confusion across orders and reporting.

 Product and Variant Item Types